List of The Grudge characters: Nakagawa Kawamata

-Nakagawa Kawamata (portrayed by Kim Miyori) is an Itako, Kayako and Naoko's mother, Toshio's maternal grandmother and Takeo and Daisuke's mother-in-law. she used her daughter to "eat" the evil spirits she drove from her patients, marking Kayako for the rest of her life.
-In the film, she explains to Aubrey Davis that it is not her fault the curse was created, rather because her daughter was foolish and was killed out of Takeo's rage, and that there is no way to stop it.
+Nakagawa Kawamata (portrayed by Kim Miyori) is an Itako, Kayako and Naoko's mother, Toshio's maternal grandmother and Takeo and Daisuke's mother-in-law.
+She used her daughter to "eat" the evil spirits she drove from her patients, marking Kayako for the rest of her life.
+In the film, she explains to Aubrey Davis that it is not her fault the curse was created, but rather because her daughter was foolish and was killed out of Takeo's rage, and that there is no way to stop it.
 She is then killed by Kayako's vengeful spirit, although it looked as if she died of a heart attack.